meltano/handbook/src/_marketing/content.md

 * **other considerations**
   * The HN community values transparency so you should disclose that you're an employee of Meltano when responding to Meltano-related threads.

-Internal folks find out more in [this issue](https://gitlab.com/meltano/marketing/marketing-general/-/issues/30)

 ## Meltano Newsletter

 Meltano uses [Substack](https://meltano.substack.com/) to collect newsletter subscribers and send emails to communicate with our community.
 Email is opt-in, meaning that by default users can download and install Meltano without providing us any contact information.